dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

  - If the application is not yet enrolled, it will try to enroll all registered accounts every 24 hours.
  - If the application is enrolled, the SDK will check for MAM policy updates every 8 hours.

-By de-registering a user, it notifies the SDK that the user will no longer be using the application and can halt any of the above periodic events for that user account.
-It will also trigger an app un-enroll and selective wipe if necessary.
+By deregistering a user, it notifies the SDK that the user will no longer be using the application and can halt any of the above periodic events for that user account.
+It will also trigger an app unenroll and selective wipe if necessary.

 **Should I set the doWipe flag to true in the deregister method?**
 This method should be called before the user is signed out of the application.
 If, as part of the sign-out, the user’s data is deleted from the application, then `doWipe` can be set to false.
 However, if the application does not actually remove the user’s data, then this should be set to true so that the SDK can manually delete the data itself.

 **Are there any other ways that an application can be un-enrolled?**
-Yes, the IT admin can send a selective wipe command to the application, which will result in the user being deregistered, un-enrolled, and the user’s data being wiped.
-The SDK automatically handles this scenario and will send a notification via the un-enroll delegate method.
+Yes, the IT admin can send a selective wipe command to the application.
+This will deregister and unenroll the user, and it will wipe the user’s data.
+The SDK automatically handles this scenario and will send a notification via the unenroll delegate method.

 ## Submitting your app to the App Store

-Both the static library and framework builds of the Intune App SDK are universal binaries, which means they contain code for all device and simulator architectures.
+Both the static library and framework builds of the Intune App SDK are universal binaries.
+This means they contain code for all device and simulator architectures.
 Apple will reject apps submitted to the App Store if they contain simulator code.
 When compiling against the static library for device-only builds, the linker will automatically strip out the simulator code.

 1. Make sure `IntuneMAM.framework` is on your desktop.